TOPIC

 Where can I get the coil fitted near me?

-IUDs and IUSs are available from contraception clinics, some GP practices and sexual health clinics.
+Coils are available from contraception clinics, some GP practices and sexual health clinics.
 This sexual health service locator can help you find where your closest service is to have the coil fitted.

 When can I get my coil fitted?

-If you are having the coil fitted, then many clinics will ask you to avoid sex from the first day of your last period (or for 3 weeks before if you’re not having regular periods) until the fitting and do a pregnancy test on the day to ensure there is no risk of pregnancy.
+If you are having the coil fitted, then many clinics will ask you to avoid sex from the first day of your last period (or for 3 weeks before if youâre not having regular periods) until the fitting and do a pregnancy test on the day to ensure there is no risk of pregnancy.
 This may not be necessary if you are using another form of contraception consistently and reliably but clinics may have their own protocols and should be able to advise you beforehand.
-The IUD and IUS can both be fitted at any time during your menstrual cycle.
+Both the copper and hormonal coil can be fitted at any time during your menstrual cycle.

 Can I have a coil fitted when pregnant?